-Highlight the box beside From and press the FIII button to toggle between On and Off.
+Highlight the box beside From and press the 1 button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the first recorded image.
-When highlighting and pressing the FIII button the bookmark list displays and the bookmark point you selected will be the starting date and time.

-Highlight the box beside To and press the by button to toggle between On and Off.
+Highlight the box beside To and press the I button to toggle between On and Off.
 When set to Off, you can enter a specific Date and Time.
 When set to On, the search will be from the last recorded image.
-When highlighting and pressing the by button the bookmark list displays and the bookmark point you selected will be the ending date and time.

-Highlight the box beside Type and press the button.
+Highlight the box beside Type and press the bill button.
 You can select between Motion Search and Museum Search.
 Motion Search detects motion in the defined area.
 Museum Search detects if a defined object has moved.

-Highlight the box beside Zone and press the Jul button.
+Highlight the box beside Zone and press the FIII button.
 An image from the video appears with a grid overlaid.
 You can turn sensor blocks On and Off to define the area of the picture in which you want to search for motion.

-NOTE: Defining the area of the image in which you want to search for motion is nearly identical to setting up the DVR for Motion.
-Please refer to Motion Screen in Chapter 3 - Configuration for more detailed instructions on setting up the detection blocks.
+NOTE: Defining the area of the image in which you want to search for motion is nearly identical to setting up the DVR for Motion Detection.
+Please refer to Motion Detection screen in Chapter 3 - Configuration for more detailed instructions on setting up the detection blocks.

-When setting the Museum Search Zone, the zone should be placed inside of the border line of the target object.
+NOTE: When setting the Museum Search Zone, the zone should be placed inside of the border line of the target object.
 If the selected block is placed on the border line, the sensitivity of the Museum Search may decrease.